 Ceramic panels are ever evolving to meet the increasing threat levels of the 21st century battlefields.
 Plates on this material are the hardest and yet have the lowest density among armoured materials.
 They were specifically designed to be strong enough to shatter a bullet upon impact and deny any sort of material penetration.

-Ceramics used to manufacture for armour include materials such as boron carbide, aluminium oxide, silicon carbide, titanium boride, aluminium nitride.
+Ceramics used to manufacture for armour include materials such as boron carbide, aluminum oxide, silicon carbide, titanium boride, aluminium nitride.
 Boron carbide is primarily used for ceramic plates meant to protect against smaller projectiles.
 For the strength to stop larger projectiles the ceramic plates use silicon carbide.

 Here are some benefits of using ceramic armour: